Top Pages

 An adjective usually comes directly before the noun it describes (or "modifies," as grammarians say).- old man

-- green coat
+- green field

 - cheerful one ("One" is a type of pronoun.
 Pronouns are words that replace nouns.
 So, adjectives can modify pronouns too.)